slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 last-modified: 2024-10-28
 tags: BQN, array-lang
 toc-depth: 1
+og-description: Learning a language by solving all 25 days of AoC in it.
 ---

 I did all of Advent of Code 2017 in [BQN](https://mlochbaum.github.io/BQN) so you don't have to.